- Licensed Agent #18020688

 TTY number: 1-877-486-2048

-Many people are confused about the steps to take towards getting Medicare when they become medicare eligible.
+Many people are confused about the steps to take towards getting Medicare when they become Medicare eligible.
 You are either eligible due to a disability or due to age.
-Depending your your circumstances will depend on when and how you get Medicare.

 Most people will age into Medicare and will automatically be enrolled in both parts of Medicare.
 Medicare hospital benefit called Part A and the outpatient doctor benefit called Part B. You will have an effective date the first of the month of your birthday month, however, if your birthday is on the 1st of the month then you will become effective the 1st of the prior month.